Genus $g$ Cantor sets and germane Julia sets: Preliminaries

 Recall that a Cantor set is any metric space homeomorphic to the usual Cantor ternary set.
 Two Cantor sets $E_1, E_2 \subset \overline{\R^n}$ are equivalently embedded (or ambiently homeomorphic) if there exists a homeomorphism $\psi:\overline{\R^n} \to \overline{\R^n}$ such that $\psi(E_1) = E_2$.
 If the Cantor set $E$ is equivalently embedded to the usual Cantor ternary set in a line, then $E$ is called tame.
 A Cantor set which is not tame is called wild.
 We often assume that $\infty \notin E$ so we may consider $E\subset \R^n$.

-Other examples of Cantor sets in $\overline{\R^n}$ are typically defined in terms of a similar construction to above, using an intersection of nested unions of compact $n$-manifolds with boundary.
+Other examples of Cantor sets in $\overline{\R^n}$ are typically defined in terms of a similar construction to {that of the usual Cantor ternary set}, using an intersection of nested unions of compact $n$-manifolds with boundary.
 For Cantor sets in $\R^3$, the idea of defining sequences goes back to Armentrout \cite{Ar}.
 This can be easily generalized to Cantor sets in $\overline{\R^3}$ by applying a M\"obius map so as to move the Cantor set to $\R^3$.

-\begin{definition} A defining sequence for a Cantor set $E\subset \R^3$ is a sequence $(M_i)$ of compact 3-manifolds with boundary such that \begin{enumerate}[(i)] \item each $M_i$ consists of disjoint polyhedral cubes with handles,
+\begin{definition} A {\it defining sequence} for a Cantor set $E\subset \R^3$ is a sequence $(M_i)$ of compact 3-manifolds with boundary such that \begin{enumerate}[(i)] \item each $M_i$ consists of disjoint polyhedral cubes with handles,